jvanasco/pyramid_session_redis/README.md

 The Confusion?
 --------------

-If Redis stores our timeout info, it stores it in an "expiry" value.
+If Redis stores our Timeout info, it stores it in an "expiry" value via `SETEX` or similar calls.

 Key Differences From pyramid_redis_sessions